 Martin Fisher School of Physics

-Office: Abelson 310
+Office: Abelson 323

-I am a member of the Brandeis High-Energy and Gravitational Theory Group.
-My research interests are primarily in string theory and related areas of quantum field theory, general relativity, geometry, and quantum information theory.
-My research currently focuses on the use of tools from quantum information theory, such as entanglement entropies, to better understand quantum field theories, quantum gravitational theories, and holographic dualities connecting them.
+I am a member of the Brandeis Quantum and Gravitational Theory Group.
+My research spans a variety of areas of theoretical and mathematical physics, including string theory, quantum field theory, quantum gravity, general relativity, geometry, quantum information theory, statistical mechanics, and convex optimization.
+Recently, the main focus of my work has been on the use of concepts and tools from quantum information theory, such as entanglement entropies, to better understand field theories, gravitational theories, and holographic dualities connecting them.